Aleppi/QuickMath/README.md

 triangle.

 ### LinAlg
 A collection of functions to perform Linear Algebra calculations.
-Currently only supports calculations involving vectors.
+Currently supports range of calculations involving vectors as well as basic calculations involving matrices.
-### Existing functions
+#### Existing functions
 * getVector
 * addVector
 * subtractVector